shells-sh/styles.sh/_pages/index.md

 > 💡 **Note:** Using `declare` in a function assigns the variable as a `local`.
 >
-> BASH 4.2 adds `declare -g` which assigns the variable in the global scope.
+> Bash 4.2 adds `declare -g` which assigns the variable in the global scope.

 ## `typeset -n`

 Use `typeset -n` to get a reference to a variable by using _the variable name_.

-> ℹ️ Note: this is only available in BASH 4.3 and above
+> ℹ️ Note: this is only available in Bash 4.3 and above

 #### Example